-Since 1986, the Mayor’s Commission for People with Disability (MOCD) has served as a go-between of the disability community and the City of Philadelphia.
+Since 1986, the Mayor’s Commission for People with Disabilities (MOCD) has served as a go-between of the disability community and the City of Philadelphia.

 The commission has been both a forum through which people with disabilities could be referred to local services and a sounding board for a community often ignored in public discussions.
 Its mayor-appointed members include representatives from local nonprofits and businesses serving those with disabilities, including from the Philadelphia School for the Deaf and several lawyers.